heclak/community-a4e-c/README.md

 - Delete the contents of `C:\Users\username\Saved Games\DCS\Mods\aircraft\A-4E-C`

 Next, your A-4E-C input bindings must be reset and rebound.
-If this is a new installation, you can skip this step and move on to Step 2.
+If this is a new installation, you can skip this and move on to Step 2.

 - Delete the contents of `C:\Users\username\Saved Games\DCS\Config\Input\A-4E-C`

 ### STEP 2: Installing the module files.

 - Download the latest official A-4E-C release package.
 Do not download directly from the Github repository.
-- Place the included `Mods\aircraft\A-4E-C` folder in into your `C:\Users\username\Saved Games\DCS` folder.
+- Place the `Mods\aircraft\A-4E-C` folder in into your Windows user folder's Saved Games folder, e.g. `C:\Users\username\Saved Games\DCS`
 - If you have installed other DCS World mods, you might already have the `Mods` and `aircraft` folders indicated in the file path.
 If this is the case, merge the new A-4E-C folder into the existing folders.

-Your correctly installed files should look something like the following image, substituting your Windows account name where the image displays Partario.
+Your correctly installed files should look something like the following image, substituting your Windows account name where the image displays *Partario*.
 If you're using the release branch of DCS World, the folder is `DCS` instead of `DCS.openbeta`.

 ![Image of A-4E-C installation](https://cdn.discordapp.com/attachments/518815335013679104/884482488666320936/unknown.png)